rubygarage/nextjs6-graphql-client-tutorial/README.md

 }
 ```

-We're gonna use `.js` extensions instead of `.jsx`.
+We're gonna use `.js` extensions instead of `.jsx` because JSX is not standard JS, and is not likely to ever be.
 So we explicitly add this option to the `.eslintc.json`:

 ```js
 {